NewKnave/NewKnave/README.md

 ### My works

-ACSSh94 and ACSASh94.
-These two are inspired by the Caesar Cipher.
+ACSSh94 and ACSASh94 are inspired by the Caesar Cipher.
 It is a simple program that I am proud of!

-The 8, 16, and 32 bits hashing algorithms are concepts about how I understand the fuctions of hashing algorithms.
+The 8, 16, and 32 bits hashing algorithms are just simple concepts.
+Its how I understand the fuctions of hashing algorithms.

 <!--
 **NewKnave/NewKnave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.